GreyProgramming/SFIA2/README.md

 As such, I plan to create a resource which houses stories about historical LGBTQ+ figures there so that teens are able to quickly and easily find examples of role models.

+## The architecture

+For this project, I will be running a Virtual Machine (VM) via google cloud platform.

+This VM will be running Debian Linux, and from there I will be programming the webpages in html, which will be calling python functionality to talk to SQL.

+The programs and python modules used are all stored in <a href="https://github.com/GreyProgramming/flask-app/blob/master/requirements.txt">the requirements.txt doc</a>

 ## Risk assessment

 The risk assessment document is available at: